Why don’t doctors screen for obstructive sleep apnea during the annual routine physical?

 Thin Young People Can Have Obstructive Sleep Apnea

-“Most people think of OSA as associated with obesity, but it’s now understood that it is not just obesity, but actually the anatomical structures of the upper airway that can cause obstructive sleep apnea,” says Dr. C. Phillip Amoils, MD, chief of surgery at Sinus Center LA in Pacific Palisades, CA, and a board certified otolaryngologist.
+“Most people think of OSA as associated with obesity, but it’s now understood that it is not just obesity, but actually the anatomical structures of the upper airway that can cause obstructive sleep apnea,” says Dr. C. Phillip Amoils, MD, a board certified otolaryngologist with SC-ENT Ear, Nose & Throat Specialists in CA.

 “So if there’s a narrowed jawbone or mandible, or a retracted mandible with a large tongue, then OSA can occur — even in people who are lean and fit,” continues Dr. Amoils.